-Yazd province is bordered by the provinces of South Khorasan and Isfahan to the north, by the provinces of Isfahan and Fars to the west, by south of the provinces of Fars and Kerman to the south, and by the provinces of Kerman and southern Khorasan to the east.
-The area is 76,470 square kilometers.
+The capital of Yazd Province is the city of Yazd.
+This province is bordered by South Khorasan and Isfahan provinces to the north, Isfahan and Fars provinces to the west, Fars and Kerman provinces to the south, and Kerman and South Khorasan to the east.
+It has an area of 76,470 square kilometers.

 There is no clear information in the historical texts about when exactly the city of Yazd was founded and built.
 However, in some sources, the foundation of the city of Yazd and the suburbs is attributed to the following: